Are you using Tumblr for business?

 Because of the visual nature of Tumblr, small companies in visual industries stand to benefit the most from it.
 Photographers share beautiful images from around the Web.
 Graphic designers create compilations of good typography and design.
 And as new content is posted, it continually builds a library of content to boost search rankings and grow a following.

-6 Best Tumblr Practices
+6 Best Tumblr Practices for Businesses

 Once you understand what Tumblr is and how to use it, what’s next?
 Are there general guidelines to keep in mind?
 The answer is yes.
 To help ensure you make the most of the network, here are some best practices to implement.